Deepshift/DeepCreamPy/README.md

 - Decensoring of ANY shaped censor (e.g. black lines, pink hearts, etc.)
 - Decensoring of mosaic decensors
 - Limited support for decensoring black and white/monochrome images
-- Generate multiple variations of decensors from the same image (**Coming to the binary release in October 2019**)
+- Generate multiple variations of decensors from the same image (**Available in the v2.2.0 alpha release**)

 ## Limitations
 The decensorship is for color hentai images that have minor to moderate censorship of the penis or vagina.
 If a vagina or penis is completely censored out, decensoring will be ineffective.